janewliang/GeneticScreen.jl/README.md

 # GeneticScreens

 Pre- and post-processing for the analysis of high-throughput genetic screens using matrix linear models.
-See the associated paper, ["Matrix linear models for high-throughput chemical genetic screens"](http://dx.doi.org/10.1534/genetics.119.302299) and [reproducible code](https://github.com/senresearch/mlm_gs_supplement), for more details.
+See the associated paper, ["Matrix linear models for high-throughput chemical genetic screens"](http://dx.doi.org/10.1534/genetics.119.302299), and its [reproducible code](https://github.com/senresearch/mlm_gs_supplement) for more details.
 S-scores are implemented based on Collins et al. (2006)<sup>[1](#myfootnote1)</sup>.

 `GeneticScreens` is an extension of the [`MatrixLM`](https://github.com/senresearch/MatrixLM.jl) package, which provides core functions for closed-form least squares estimates for matrix linear models.